lzenner/garroen/garroen/readme.garroen.english.txt

 SoD Content
 ------------------------------------------------------------------------
 Requires SoD or EET
-The romance will continue from BG1EE if installed or will commence when Garrick is attempting to perform at the Elfsong Tavern.
+The romance will continue from BG1EE (if EET, Transitions, or Ever BG1 are installed) or will commence with the start of SoD.
+In SoD, he'll be found in Three Old Kegs instead of Elfsong Tavern.
 Garrick will join Imoen as a recruitable NPC if the SoD portion of the Imoen Forever mod is installed.
+Otherwise, the romance counter will simply continue to tick and they'll be a committed couple by the end of SoD.

 ------------------------------------------------------------------------
 BG2EE Content